Psyshadow/HCIclone/README.md

 - Module style/design
 - Platform Architecture
 - Framework of EWOR

+This clustering was really helpful to further understand the projects goals and important framework.
 ## Evaluation
     TODO
 Describe your approach for evaluating your low-fi prototypes, present your results and your conclusion.